fica-ps/fica/README.md

 1. ``git clone https://github.com/fica-ps/fica.git`` or ``git clone https://github.com/fica-ps/fica.git <directory>`` to clone into ``<directory>``.

-2. 3hange directory into the directory where the repo was cloned.
+2. Change directory into the directory where the repo was cloned.

 3. Finally build it using the command ``cargo build --release``.